Best cruelty-free makeup brands

 Reasons to shop cruelty-free makeup

-There are many reasons to take a few extra minutes to find a cruelty-free makeup option, instead of your typical fast-grab.
+There are many reasons to take a few extra minutes to find cruelty-free makeup instead of your typical fast-grab.

 Ethics and social consciousness